apache/tvm/relax_spec.md

 ## Defining Structural Information

 The structural information in Relax corresponds to the values in the language:
 * `TensorStructInfo` describes tensor values.
 The `dtype` field gives the datatype (with `Void` indicating a statically unknown datatype), the `ndim` field gives the rank (with -1 indicating a statically unknown rank).
 Unlike `DynTensorType`, there is an optional `shape` field which, if defined, describes the shape of the tensor using either a `ShapeExpr` or a `Var` (with `ShapeStructInfo`).
 If `shape` is a `ShapeExpr`, the `PrimExpr`s in the `ShapeExpr`'s dimensions describe how to compute each dimension of the shape (or are constants).
 If `shape` is a `Var`, the `Var` can assign the result of an arbitrary computation that returns a shape value, which can be useful for memory planning.
+The `vdevice` field, if present, indicates on which device the tensor value is located, since `NDArray`s can be allocated on different devices (if absent, then that means that the device is unspecified).
 * `ShapeStructInfo` describes shape values.
 It has an `ndim` field that gives the number of dimensions in the shape (with -1 indicating that it is statically unknown).
 It additionally has an optional `values` field.
 If defined, `values` gives a list of `PrimExpr`s that indicate how to compute the dimensions of the shape, potentially providing further information for static analyses.
 * `PrimStructInfo` describes `PrimValue`s, giving their TIR datatype.
 * `TupleStructInfo` describes tuple values, namely by giving the `StructInfo` for each of the tuple's members via `fields`.